Santa Catarina Juquila

-Santa Catarina Juquila is a town in the State of Oaxaca, Mexico, and is the seat of the municipality also called Santa Catarina Juquila.
+Santa Catarina Juquila (San Juan Quiahije Chatino: Sqweᶠ) is a town in the State of Oaxaca, Mexico, and is the seat of the municipality also called Santa Catarina Juquila.

 It is part of the Juquila District in the center of the Costa Region.

-The name "Juquila" comes from "Xuhquililla", which means "Place of blue milkweed".
+The name "Juquila" comes from "Xuhquililla", which means "Place of blue milkweed"..
+In Tataltepec Chatino, it is known as Scuꞌbe.

 Geography

 The total area of the municipality is 811.42 km^{2} in rugged terrain in the foothills of the Sierra Madre del Sur.

 The climate is temperate humid, with maximum temperatures of 20 °C, minimum 12 °C and average 16 °C..
 Annual rainfall is 854 mm, higher from May to September and lower from October to April.

 Trees include pine, oak, mahogany, cedar, oak, coral, topehuaje, blackwood, ebony, jacaranda and ash.

 Fruit trees include orange, lemon, mamey, banana, pomegranate and guava.

 Wild fauna are deer, badgers, iguana and armadillo.